-Statewide surveys of boat-based recreational fishing were conducted in 2011/12 and 2013/14.
-These surveys estimated the total effort expended by boat-based recreational fishers in the West Coast Bioregion, including effort expended on all species.
-However, the proportion of boat-based effort spent specifically targeting nearshore finfish during these surveys is unknown.
-In 2011/12, 52% of total annual boat-based fishing effort (boat days) in the West Coast Bioregion was estimated to have occurred in nearshore habitats (i.e. bottom depth <20m) and 18% in estuaries.
-Results from the 2013/14 survey are not yet available.
+State-wide surveys of boat-based recreational fishing were conducted in 2011/12 and 2013/14.
+These surveys estimated the total effort expended by boat-based recreational fishers in the WCB, including effort expended on all species.
+In 2011/12, 52% of total annual boat-based fishing effort (boat days) in the WCB was estimated to have occurred in nearshore habitats (i.e. bottom depth <20m) and 18% in estuaries.
+In 2013/14, 57% of total boat-based effort was in nearshore habitats and 17% in estuaries.